moderntribe/square-one/docs/theme/components/card.md

 ### Example Usage

-An Card Grid panel twig file, being passed the 'cards' var that was assembled by the panel controller using the card component.
+A Card Grid panel twig file, being passed the 'cards' var that was assembled by the panel controller using the card component.

 ```twig
 {# Panel: Card Grid #}